Councillor code of conduct

 Councillors and co-opted Members of the Council are required to observe a code of conduct.

-All Councillors and co-opted Members are required by law to complete a declarations of interest form to register their disclosable pecuniary interests and other registrable interests as defined by the Localism Act 2011.
+All Councillors/co-opted Members are required by law to complete a declaration of interest form to register their disclosable pecuniary interests and other registrable interests as defined by the Localism Act 2011.
 When the code was updated we made some changes to the form to reflect those amendments.

-The register itself is held within Democratic Services and can be inspected if you make an appointment.
+The register itself is held by Democratic Services and can be inspected if you make an appointment.
 Some information is redacted (withheld from the public domain) if there are special circumstances.

-We also record on our website the interests that Councillors declare at meetings of the Council and its committees and sub-committees.
+We also record on our website the interests that Councillors declare at meetings of the Council, its committees and sub-committees.
 These are called 'Secondary Interests'.
-We keep a paper register of these and on-line we started recording these from May 2017.
+We keep a paper register of these and started recording these on-line from May 2017.
 The forms are kept for 6 years and then securely destroyed.

-Sometimes a Councillor may be granted a dispensation which allows them to participate in a matter which they would otherwise be precluded from and these also appear on the Councillor's individual pages.
+Sometimes a Councillor may be granted a dispensation which allows them to participate in a matter which they would otherwise be precluded from.